 Dopamine and serotonin are chemical messengers, or neurotransmitters, that help regulate many bodily functions.
-They have roles in sleep and memory, as well as metabolism and emotional well-being.
+Dopamine is involved in movement, coordination, and feelings of pleasure and reward.
+Serotonin, too, is involved in emotions, but it also affects digestion and metabolism.

 People sometimes refer to dopamine and serotonin as the “happy hormones” due to the roles they play in regulating mood and emotion.